 Successfully Setting & Tracking Goals

-- They allow for performance evaluation: Goals help to make success measurable, allow to track progress and facilitate evaluation in retrospect.
+- They allow for performance evaluation: Goals help make success measurable, track progress, and facilitate evaluation retrospectively.

-Although it seems natural to us, setting helpful goals for ourselves and others is not as easy and self-evident as one might think.
-For goals to serve their purpose and guide our energy into the right direction, they should be SMART, that is specific, measurable, achievable, relevant and timely.
+Although it seems natural to us, setting worthwhile goals for ourselves and others is not as easy and self-evident as one might think.
+For goals to serve their purpose and guide our energy in the right direction, they should be SMART, that is, specific, measurable, achievable, relevant, and timely.

 Measurable goals are important for two reasons: To track progress and to know when you have reached the goal.
 If you plan to hire as many new employees as you can find, this goal will give you little guidance.
 Instead, add a metric, e.g., hire three new Customer Success Managers.

 Goals should be timely.
 Set specific, realistic, yet challenging deadlines.
-"Sometime in the next three months” will not give you any guidance as to when to start and finish working toward the desired outcome.
+"Sometime in the next three months” will not guide you on when to start and finish working towards the desired outcome.
 Precise is better: by the end of this quarter, three new employees should have started work.